VanuatuN/MM/README.md

 ## Classification report

-Rememer we dropped the class '0', based on these preliminary data analysis on the raw dataset as well as other sparsely covered with data classes. <br>
+Note that we dropped class '0' (likely covers the areas that not meant to be classified), based on a preliminary data analysis of the raw dataset we have also dropped other sparsely covered with data classes (e.g. classes 1,7 and 9, where there were too few samples). <br>
-The modified dataset is then standardized, fitted, transformed tested with different classification methods. <br>
+The modified dataset is then standardized, fitted, transformed and tested with different classification methods. <br>
 ![Alt text](accuracies.png) <br>
 Figure 8.
 Accuracy performance of the different methods for classification of the land surface in the "Indian Pines" dataset.

+Overall, the Support Vector Classifier (SVC) with PCA appears to be the best-performing model among all tested, achieving the highest accuracy (83.3%) and balanced class-wise metrics.
+Random Forest (RF) models also perform well across various configurations.
+Logistic regression models show moderate performance, and the choice between them might depend on specific considerations, such as interpretability and computational efficiency.

 ### Random Forest
-Run: python pinesClass.py -RF #

 ### Logistic Regression (LogR)